Research Column Configuration

 Source Requirements

-- Minimum Sources: Set the minimum number of sources required (1-5)
+Specify source requirements for verification:- Minimum Sources: Set the minimum number of sources required (1-5)

 - Source Types: Specify allowed source types (official websites, news, academic, etc.)